-ITEM RATIONALE RESOURCES ACHIEVED STANDARD 🗸 ADVANCED 🔶 Parent Information Sessions Connecting with the parents/ guardians of participants is an integral key to the success of the CanSkate program.
+ITEM RATIONALE RESOURCES ACHIEVED EXCEEDED • CHALLENGE ZONE Challenge Zone A station or area on the ice that is used for review or practice purposes.
+The Challenge Zone should have more props, teaching aids and visual impact than the regular teaching or review stations to help keep skaters' interest and motivation high.
+The Challenge Zone can be incorporated into one of the fundamental areas (Agility, Balance, Control), or a review station.
+Inclusion of the Challenge Zone at one of the stations May be grouped with a learning station Challenge Zone included with a learning station in a creative and engaging way OFF-ICE Branding and Marketing Marketing Toolkit Progress Report - ENG Progress Report - FR Must advertise and refer to the program as CanSkate and use the official CanSkate logo Use the official Skate Canada CanSkate report card (min one per season) All the minimum standards, plus: Use of Skate Canada promotional tools, including marketing toolkit items Parent Information Sessions Connecting with the parents/ guardians of participants is an integral key to the success of the CanSkate program.
 Regularly scheduled meetings/ information sessions must be offered in conjunction with the program.
-It is important to ensure that all customers remain well informed on topics such as program objectives and benefits, session schedules, expectations, on- ice safety, equipment, rewards, coaching and club structure.
-Many parents come to a club program without any skating background or knowledge.
+It is important to ensure that all customers remain well informed on topics such as program objectives and benefits, session schedules, expectations, on-ice safety, equipment, rewards, coaching and club structure.
+Many parents come to a clubprogram without any skating background or knowledge.
 The more they know, the more appreciation they will have for the quality of the program being offered and of the benefits that their skater is receiving from participating in skating.
 Parent Info Session Guide Parent Meeting Agenda Customer Satisfaction Survey Offer a minimum of one parent information or interaction session per season Offer a written source of information about the program and other club opportunities (info letter, website, bulletin board, etc.) Offer multiple opportunities for parents to connect with CanSkate coordinators and/or coaches.
-This could include but is not limited to: • In-person information session • In-person progress update opportunities • In-person "next steps" touch base to guide skaters into next appropriate program (CPS, figure skating etc.) • Offer several written sources of information about the program and other club opportunities (info letter, website, bulletin board, etc.) Awards/Tracking Participants earn ribbons and badges as skills are mastered. - Incentives (stickers, colouring sheets, etc.) at the end of each session Awards and incentives should be provided in a timely manner to reward and reinforce participation, good effort and/ or mastery of skills - Tracking the progression of skaters through the program Video - Awards & Incentives Awards & Incentives Guide Awards Poster Market Poster Progress Sheets Use official Skate Canada ribbons and badges for STAGES 1-6, in Balance, Control and Agility Ensure all rewards are given to skaters within one week of the achievement Maintain records of skaters' progress All minimum standards, plus: - Award all ribbons and badges on the same day of achievement - Track and maintain records of skater's progress digitally
+This could include but is not limited to: In-person information session In-person progress update opportunities In-person "next steps" touch base to guide skaters into next appropriate program (CPS, figure skating etc.) Offer several written sources of information about the program and other club opportunities (info letter, website, bulletin board, etc.)